Dr. Suresh Kumar Agarwal and son Chandan Agarwal, private investors from Kolkata, share their 10 commandments to build wealth in the Equity Market

 Engage with the company’s competitors, former employees or auditors to gauge if the management running the company is competent and has integrity.
 “Terrific management competence and solid integrity will lead to a fantastic investment universe.
 And if you don’t have any one of them, you are in some kind of trap,” he cautioned.

 While you may not always be able to buy a stock cheap, make sure to not overpay.
-“Always look for a margin of safety, which is the gap between value and price,” counsels the investment guru.
+“Always look for a margin of safety, which is the gap between value and price,” counsels Chandan Agrawal.
 He explained, “If the fair price is Rs 20, you may pay Rs 20 or Rs 25.
 But if you pay Rs 50 or Rs 100, you’re locking yourself into underperformance for several years.”

 Staying updated is key to learning about new opportunities.
 Giving the example of Tesla, Chandan Agarwal remarked that things have progressed over the last three decades.
 He said, “There are new opportunities, new businesses, new management, new ways of looking at things; you have to keep reading.
 I don’t think there is any alternative to that to keep making money in the stock market and equities.”